puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 A variable's **scope** is defined by the portion of Puppet code in a manifest that can access that variable.

+Scope is often described using a family analogy: a child scope inherits all the variables set by its parent (and parent's parent, etc.).
+It can access those inherited variables, but cannot access variables set by its siblings or its own children.

 {% task 4 %}
 To see how variable scopes work, we will create a manifest that assigns variables with a few different scopes.
 We will reference these variables in a resource declaration and see which scopes that resource declaration has access to.